kmzbrnoI/stanicni-hlaseni/README.md

 *Note*: `make install` and `make uninstall` require access to *systemd* files (will usually require superuser to run this command).

+## Read-only FS
+This application was tested to run in RO mode with Raspbian Stretch Lite.
+Probably the easiest way to make the Raspbian run in read-only mode is to use this [script](https://github.com/ways/rpi-readonly).

 ## Contributors
 Developed by Petr Repa as bachelor thesis.